serialc/digilego_project_site_hugo/digilego/content/en/news/qrcodes/index.md

 As we've explained QR codes are just data that your, typically, smart phone will decide what to do with, such as open a valid URL in a browser.
 Most free QR code generator websites are either trying to advertise to you, simply selling a service, collecting emails, or gathering information on who and how many people are using the QR code you've created.
 "How are they collecting QR code user information?" you may be asking?

 As we showed in the [section](#qr-codes-applications) QR codes, particularly those for URLs, connect to a server, then send back the data requested.
-However, it's common for online QR services to forwards your request.
+However, it's common for online QR services to forward your request.
 This means that your QR code points to their server, they then look up where they should redirect you, and then send you there to your expected site.

 This has a few potential problems.
-If the service stops operating or starts charging a fee you may then wish to you had used a direct URL.
+If the service stops operating or starts charging a fee you may then wish you had used a direct URL.
 Additionally, while you are temporarily 'visiting' their site to retrieve the correct destination, your browser may be sharing some information that may allow tracking or counting of visitors.

 These types of QR codes are called **dynamic**, which refers to their benefit, which is that if you have a QR code deployed on, for example, bicycles, documents, posters, etc... you can in the future redirect them to a new page as needed. **Static** QR codes are those that point directly to a URL.